yoshiftj/citra-games-wiki/CONTRIBUTING.md

 The screenshots for the game are located in `/<Game Name>/screenshots/` (See: [Screenshots](#screenshots)).
 Screenshots **must** follow these specifications:
   - Native resolution.
   - Smallest window size.
+  - Have variety.
+In addition to, say, the title screen, you should also have screenshots of different areas of gameplay, unless the game crashes before then.
+  - Accurate file name.
+The file name should provide a general idea of what's being shown (e.g. `title-screen.png`, `lost-woods.png`, `level-3-4.png`).
   - Black background (For the blank space left and right of the bottom screen.).
-To achieve this, go to the [User Directory](https://citra-emu.org/wiki/user-directory/), and from there navigate to the `config` directory.
+This is the default setting, but if you've changed it, go to the [User Directory](https://citra-emu.org/wiki/user-directory/), and from there navigate to the `config` directory.
 Open qt-config.ini with a text editor, and set bg_blue, bg_green, and bg_red to 0.

 Additionally, if a game has a rating of 3 or higher, **you must include at least 3 screenshots**, otherwise 1 screenshot is acceptable.
-The names of the screenshots don't matter.

 ### Savefiles
 #### Save Metadata